6 Things Your Millennial Employees are Trying To Tell You

 Opportunity for Career Development

 There is this strong standing myth that millennials are lazy, but they were no more lazy than anyone was at their age.
-In fact, millennials are hard-working, ambitious individuals who want to see that their work is breeding results.
+In fact, millennials are hard-working, ambitious good candidates who want to see that their work is breeding results.
 They believe learning doesn’t start and end with their degree, and many of them are open to learning more.
 For example a project manager can learn a lot about their job through doing, but they may benefit from further development through online learning.
 Providing them with the opportunity to take project manager training courses or attend industry conferences can help them to become a better asset to your team.

 Strong Relationships